telerik/justmock-docs/getting-started/using-telerik-justmock-in-your-test-project.md

 ---
-title: Step 2 - Adding Telerik JustMock to Your Test Project
+title: Add Telerik JustMock to Your Test Project
-page_title: Adding Telerik JustMock in Your Test Project| JustMock Documentation
+page_title: Add Telerik JustMock in Your Test Project| JustMock Documentation
 description: Create a JustMock Test Project or add JustMock to your project and start using it.
 previous_url: /getting-started-using-telerik-justmock-in-your-test-project.html
 slug: justmock/getting-started/using-telerik-justmock-in-your-test-project
 tags: using,telerik,justmock,in,your,test,project
 published: True
-position: 1
+position: 2
 ---

-# Using Telerik JustMock in Your Test Project
+# Add Telerik JustMock to Your Test Project

 This topic demonstrates how to use __Telerik® JustMock__ in a new test project or integrate it in your existing project.

->Before proceeding further, make sure you have successfully completed [Step 1: Installation and Setup]({%slug justmock/getting-started/installation-instructions%}).
+>Before proceeding further, make sure you have successfully completed [Installation and Setup]({%slug justmock/getting-started/installation-instructions%}).

 ## Create New Project with JustMock Test Project Template